pm67nz/hpc_training/_lessons/005-slurm.md

 The "MaxRSS" column reports the memory used during the job and is useful when trying to determine a sensible amount of memory to request in the submission script.

-### List of SLURM Commands
+### List of Slurm Commands

-Here is a list of commonly used SLURM commands:
+Here is a list of commonly used Slurm commands:

 - *sbatch* - submits a script job
 - *scancel* - cancels a running or pending job
 - *srun* - runs a command across nodes
-- sbcast Transfer file to a compute nodes allocated job
-- interactive - opens an interactive job session
+- *squeue* - lists the job queue (ie: Pending) and running jobs.
-- sattach - connect stdin/out/err for an existing job or job step
-- squeue - displays the job queue
+- *sacct* - lists job accounting information for running and completed jobs.

 ### Commonly used SLURM environment variables

-These environment variables can be used in SLURM submission scripts:
+These environment variables can be used in Slurm submission scripts:

 - $SLURM_JOBID (job id)
 - $SLURM_JOB_NODELIST (nodes allocated for job)